oracle-livelabs/oci-migration/ecc-hol/query/create-ecc-schema/create-ecc-schema.md

 ## Task 2: Validate if EBS run edition can be sourced

 1. Open a terminal window for EBS to,<n> Source EBS edition</n>.
-Type the following command (case is important) in the terminal :
+Copy/Paste the following command (case is important) in the terminal :

     ```
   	 <copy>source /u01/install/APPS/EBSapps.env run</copy>